 Lock biometrics and save yourself from fraudsters- You must be aware that biometric (fingerprint) samples were obtained during the Aadhar card registration.
 Biometrics is one of the primary identification markers that verifies your identity, along with the eye.
 It was much simpler to withdraw money from a banking account later on when Aadhar was connected to bank accounts.

 The ability to control the bank’s funds, therefore, became quite convenient, and fraudsters exploited this weakness.
-You must have recently heard of incidents when fraudsters emptied all accounts after copying the victim’s fingerprint.
+You must have recently heard of incidents where fraudsters emptied all accounts after copying the victim’s fingerprint.
 You must avoid engaging in fraud of this nature.
 Therefore, read the complete post if you’re interested in learning how to lock biometrics and protect yourself.